 Intent Letter for Job:

-The Letter of Intent (LOI) for jobs is a one-page document used by the applicants to show the interest in a position and they wish to apply for that vacancy in an organization.
+The Letter of Intention (LOI) for jobs is a one-page document used by the applicants to show the interest in a position and they wish to apply for that vacancy in an organization.

 How to compose a Letter of intent (LOI)?